christianDCdev/ad-user-generation/README.md

 <p>

+Congratulations on completing this project!
+After generating numerous users into your domain, you have now created an environment in Azure that is capable of simulating various scenarios.
+These scenarios are meant to better your understanding of what can be done within Active Directory.

 - If you would like to continue to the next step in this series of Active Directory projects, please click <a href="">here</a>